-The Pediatric Environmental Health Clinic provides outpatient clinical evaluations and coordinated services for children with known or suspected exposures to environmental toxins.
+The Environmental Pediatrics Clinic provides outpatient clinical evaluations and coordinated services for children with known or suspected exposures to environmental toxins.
 We focus on helping families and communities promote healthy environments where children live, play, and learn.

 Our team provides evidence-based management and guidance on exposures including:

 - Environmental asthma triggers in the home, such as mold, pests, dust, and allergens

 - Heavy metal exposure, including lead and mercury

-Our team consists of board certified pediatricians with specialized training in pediatric environmental health.
-Our pediatricians work closely with occupational and environmental medicine physicians, industrial hygienists, social work, and other related professionals to ensure comprehensive care for our patients.
+Our team is led by board-certified pediatricians with specialized training in pediatric environmental health.
+Our pediatricians work closely with occupational and environmental medicine physicians, industrial hygienists, social workers, and other related professionals to ensure comprehensive care for our patients.

 - Outpatient clinical evaluations of children with known or suspected exposures to environmental toxicants (click here to learn more about what to expect during a visit)

 - Prevention of Exposures: Guidance and practical advice to reduce exposures to environmental toxins

 - Connection to Resources: Assistance to families with arranging appropriate environmental assessments, remediation activities in their home, or local community organization services